hyperb1iss/signalrgb-python/docs/usage/library.md

     main()
 ```

-This example demonstrates how to use various features of the signalrgb-python library, including error handling, effect management, brightness control, and enabling/disabling the canvas.
+This example demonstrates how to use various features of the signalrgb-python library, including error handling, effect management, preset application, layout switching, brightness control, and enabling/disabling the canvas.

 ## Best Practices